+Hezi, an ex-convict and a one-time member of one of Israel’s most notorious crime organizations claimed:

-"There isn't an ounce of trust between criminals.
-It's not about trust.
-A man [head of the organization] steps-up to you and asks you to do something for him, and you do it.
+There isn’t an ounce of trust between criminals.
+It’s not about trust.
+A man [head of the organization] steps up to you and asks you to do something for him, and you do it.
 If you do this for him, he will have faith in you.
-In a criminal organization, it is all about money and loyalty – loyalty to a specific person” (Hezi, an ex-convict .in one of Israel’s notorious crime organization).
-Another interviewee was even more explicit in linking the grandeur of the gift (often measured by the level of personal risk, and selflessness) with the display of loyalty: "That's the way it works.
-A man has two or three friends whom he will give his life for.
-They took care of each other ever since they were children running around in the neighbourhood.
+In a criminal organization, it is all about money and loyalty – loyalty to a specific person.

+Another interviewee was even more explicit in linking the impressiveness of the gift (often measured by the level of personal risk, and selflessness) with the display of loyalty:

+That’s the way it works.
+A man has two or three friends for whom he will give his life.
+They took care of each other ever since they were children running around in the neighborhood.
 He recruits them because he knows them.
 They do everything together.
 In prison, they are the ones to slip him canteen money and protect him from being knifed.
 [Their bond] is like blood.
 They are the only ones in this world who really care for him.
 So, this man is forever in their debt.
-It's loyalty.
-That's all".
+It’s loyalty.
+That’s all.

 The personalization of gifts, as Hezi describes, allows for the authentication of regard.
-It is intended to evidence care and even love.
-It is founded on a strong emotional bond between givers and receivers, and therefore, although binding, it is thought of as moral and just, rather than oppressive or manipulative.
-Gifting creates opportunities for the recruits’ to reveal their ‘true colors’, demonstrate their level of dedication and loyalty to the leader.
-Nevertheless, the givers are pushed to notch up the emotional and material credit so to refuel the bond (Offer, 1997).
-And so, it is a debt founded on a strong emotional bond between recipients and benefactors.
-A senior police officer offered a concrete example: "[a renowned criminal belonging to one of the six major crime cells in Israel] was 17 when he started serving his 13-year sentence.
+It is intended to evidence care, and even love.
+It is founded on a strong emotional bond between givers and receivers and, although binding, it is therefore viewed as moral and just rather than oppressive or manipulative.
+Gifting creates opportunities for recruits to reveal their “true colors” and demonstrate their level of dedication and loyalty to the leader.
+The obverse of this is that the givers are constantly driven to maintain the bond by increasing the emotional and material value they offer (Offer, 1997).
+In this way, they create a debt founded on a strong emotional bond between recipients and benefactors.
+A senior police officer offered a concrete example:

+[A renowned criminal belonging to one of the six major crime cells in Israel] was 17 when he started serving his 13-year sentence.
 While he was in prison, he cultivated this small group of followers.
-He saw these poor kids who were thrown into jail with no one to care for them, and offered them his help.
+He saw these poor kids who were thrown into jail with no one to care for them and offered them his help.
 He gave them canteen money and tons of phone cards.
 He must have spent thousands of shekels on each of them.
-He quickly became known as the "nobleman".
+He quickly became known as “the nobleman.”
 They worshiped him.
 They went through thick and thin for him.
 Some of them even went to jail for him.
-Their relationship lasted for a very long time".
+Their relationships lasted a very long time.